UnkleTayo/learning-go/array/Readme.md

 When an array is initialized, each individual element that belongs to the array is initialized to its zero value.

-An easy way t0 create and initialize and array is through the use of literals.
+An easy way to create and initialize and array is through the use of literals.
 Array literals allow you to declare the number of elements you need and specify value for the elements

 ## Accessing array pointer elements